-- 2. SUD IMD expenditures cap(s) is/are calculated by multiplying the projected PMPM for each SUD IMD MEG, each DY, by the number of actual eligible SUD IMD member months for the same MEG/DY-and summing the products together across all DYs.
-The federal share of the SUD IMD expenditure cap(s) is/are obtained by multiplying those caps by the Composite Federal Share (see STC 108). - 3.
-SUD IMD Supplemental BN Test(s) is/are a comparison between the federal share of SUD IMD expenditure cap(s) and total FFP reported by the state for the SUD IMD MEG(s). - 108.
+- iv.
+Supplemental Budget Neutrality Test 2 is a comparison between the federal share of Supplemental Cap 2 and total FFP reported by the state for New Adult Group. - 126.
 Composite Federal Share Ratios.
 The Composite Federal Share is the ratio calculated by dividing the sum total of FFP received by the state on actual demonstration expenditures during the approval period, as reported through the MBES/CBES and summarized on Schedule C, with consideration of additional allowable demonstration offsets such as, but not limited to, premium collections and pharmacy rebates, by total computable demonstration expenditures for the same period as reported on the same forms.
-There are three Composite Federal Share Ratios for this demonstration: Composite Federal Share 1, based on the expenditures reported under the Waiver Names listed in STC 107(A), Composite Federal Share 3, based on the Waiver Names listed in STC 107(C).
-For the purpose of interim monitoring of budget neutrality, a reasonable estimate of Composite Federal Share may be developed and used through the same process or through an alternative mutually agreed upon method.

-109. Recognizing Budget Neutrality Savings.
-Beginning July 1, 2017 (SFY 2017/DY6), the net variance between the without-waiver cost and actual with-waiver cost will be reduced for selected Medical population based EGs.
+There are three Composite Federal Share Ratios for this demonstration: Composite Federal Share 1, based on the expenditures reported under the Waiver Names listed in STC 104, Composite Federal Share 2, based on the Waiver Names listed in STC 124, and Composite Federal Share 3, based on the Waiver Name listed in STC 125.
+For the purpose of interim monitoring of budget neutrality, a reasonable estimate of Composite Federal Share may be developed and used through the same process or through an alternative mutually agreed upon method. - Recognizing Budget Neutrality Savings.
+Beginning July 1, 2017 (SFY 2017/DY6), the 127. net variance between the without-waiver cost and actual with-waiver cost will be reduced for selected Medical population based EGs.
 The reduced variance, to be calculated as a percentage of the total variance, will be used in place of the total variance to determine overall budget neutrality for the demonstration.
 (Equivalently, the difference between the total variance and reduced variance could be subtracted from the without-waiver cost estimate.)
 For the first five years that an eligibility group is enrolled in managed care, savings are carried forward in full.
 For the first five years that a set of services is subject to managed care, savings are also carried forward in full.
 The formula for calculating the reduced variance is: reduced variance equals total variance times applicable percentage.
 The applicable percentages for each EG and DY are determined based on how long the associated population has been enrolled in managed care subject to this demonstration; lower percentage are for longer established managed care populations.
 The EGs affected by this provision and the applicable percentages are shown in the table below, except that if the total variance for an EG in a DY is negative, the applicable percentage is 100 percent.